ADAPTIVE INFRASTRUCTURE SEGMENTATION (AIS)

 Onboarding Steps for Migrating to AIS

-The assessment phase of onboarding to Metro Access Adaptive Infrastructure Solution is a comprehensive process designed to evaluate your organization’s unique needs and current security landscape.
+The assessment phase of onboarding to Metro Access Adaptive Infrastructure Segmentation is a comprehensive process designed to evaluate your organization’s unique needs and current security landscape.
 This step begins with an in-depth analysis of your High-Value Users (HVUs) and High-Value Assets (HVAs), identifying vulnerabilities, dependencies, and performance metrics.
 Our team collaborates closely with your stakeholders to understand operational goals and compliance requirements, ensuring a tailored approach.
 By leveraging advanced diagnostic tools and methodologies, we provide a clear roadmap for integrating your assets into our adaptive infrastructure.
 This critical phase sets the foundation for a seamless transition, enhanced security, and optimized performance.

 The service configuration phase of onboarding to Metro Access Adaptive Infrastructure Solution focuses on customizing the platform to align with your organization’s specific requirements.
 During this phase, our experts design and implement the optimal setup for your High-Value Users (HVUs) and High-Value Assets (HVAs) within the adaptive infrastructure.
 This involves configuring access controls, security protocols, performance parameters, and integration points to ensure seamless interoperability with existing systems.
 Each configuration is rigorously tested to validate functionality and adherence to compliance standards.
 By tailoring the service to your operational needs, this phase ensures a robust, secure, and efficient environment for your critical assets.